score-p/scorep_metadata2json/README.md

 ```bash
 scorep-metadata2json <path/to/scorep.fair>
 ```
+Hint: Use data located in `test/test_data` for testing.

 Yoy can output the schema of the parser by using the `--schema` option:
 ```bash
 scorep-metadata2json --schema